OSC/ood-documentation/develop/_sources/customizations.rst.txt

         will prevent SSH login to Ruby nodes and Ruby VDI sessions.
         <% end %>

-.. note:: Warnings about the announcement file being missing may be present in users' nginx logs.
+.. note:: Warnings about the announcement file being missing may be present in users' Nginx logs.
 Despite the warning the Dashboard will still function normally without those files being present.

    The file path for the announcement message can be customize using configuration properties, see :ref:`OnDemand configuration documentation <ondemand-d-ymls>`.